North Korea is in need of immediate food assistance, the U.N. says

 The highest numbers of deaths so far from the flooding were reported in areas of South Phyongan province, northeast of the capital, Pyongyang.

-The heavy rains Sunday hit Pyongyang, as well as North and South Phyongan provinces.
-The capital is the richest and most developed part of the country, used as a showcase by the secretive, nuclear-armed regime.
+The heavy rain Sunday hit Pyongyang as well as North and South Phyongan provinces.
+The capital is the richest and most developed part of the country, and is used as a showcase by the secretive, nuclear-armed regime.
 The provinces tend to be poorer and have weaker infrastructure.